 The experience outside camp wasn’t always pleasant, however.
 In October 1943, two local men in a truck tried to run down five Nisei who were digging potatoes for a Powell farmer.
 The driver got off with just a $125 fine for disturbing the peace.

 The children at Heart Mountain started school on October 5, 1942, using barracks as classrooms.
 Learning was a challenge because there were a limited number of books, and students had to check one out if they had homework.
 Supplies and classroom furniture were also hard to come by, and the chalkboard was a piece of plywood painted black.
 By the following year, the elementary school was reorganized and construction of the new high school was completed on May 27, 1943.
 It had regular classrooms, an auditorium/gymnasium, a library, a large home economics room, a machine shop and a wood shop.
 Athletic teams began competing with other local high schools, and the football team, the Heart Mountain Eagles, suffered only one defeat in two years.

 Heart Mountain had a Catholic church and a community Christian church, which held services that were attended by all denominations.
 Although the practice of Buddhism was initially discouraged by camp administrators, a Buddhist church was eventually established and such group events as kabuki theater and bon odori (the annual festival for the dead) were allowed.
-About two-thirds of those incarcerated at Heart Mountain were Buddhist.
+About two-thirds of those incarcerated at Heart Mountain relocation center camp were Buddhist.